“For this they willfully forget: that by the word of God the heavens were of old, and the earth standing out of water and in the water…”

 (This devotional is out of the norm for Verse-by-Verse Commentary in that we deal here with some scientific and philosophical issues of evolution and creation.)

-God created by His “word.”
-Ten times in the first chapter of the first book of the Bible we read, “And God said.”
-God created the world by his “word.”
+God created the universe by His “word.”
+Ten times in the first chapter of the first book of the Bible, we read, “And God said.”
+God created the world through His “word.”
 He did not use the process of evolution but spoke the universe into existence.
 Creation “by the word” is what we call special creation.
-God created the world ex nihilo [out of nothing].
+God created the world by speaking it into existence ex nihilo (out of nothing).